-The Older You Are, the More Your Diet Affects Your Weight
+As You Age, Your Diet Affects Your Weight More

-Over the years, your body undergoes hormonal changes to save energy.
-To adapt to these shifts, your metabolism changes and you start to gain weight, so you’ll need to modify your eating habits.
+Over the years, your body undergoes hormonal changes to save energy and your diet affects your weight more.
+To adapt to these shifts, your metabolism slows down and you start to gain weight, so you’ll need to modify your eating habits.

 More years = more pounds?Your body is evolving and changing all the time, throughout your life.
 Your muscles, bones, and metabolism continuously change.

-The body of a 10-year-old child doesn’t work the same way as that of the same person at age 25, 40, or 65.
-During adulthood, you will have more or less muscle mass, depending on whether you’re younger or older.
+The body of a 10-year-old child doesn’t work the same way as when that same person is at age 25, 40, or 65.
+During adulthood, you will slowly lose muscle mass and your metabolism will slow down.

-Therefore it’s normal to see changes in your body weight and to notice that fat gets deposited in different areas where perhaps before it was easier to get rid of.
+Therefore, it’s normal to see changes in your body weight and to notice that fat gets deposited in different areas than before.
+Additionally, it might be harder to get rid of this fat.

 Your baseline energy expenditure also changes throughout each stage in your life.
-When you’re younger you expend more, which decreases over time.
+When you’re younger, you expend more, but this decreases over time.
 This is because your body becomes more efficient at using energy.

-When you get older you lose muscle and gain fat.
+As you get older, you lose muscle and gain fat.

 The body fat percentage of a male between 20 to 30 years old varies between 18 and 21%.
 Between the ages of 41 and 50 it reaches 25%, and above the age of 60, it’s higher than 26%.